d3nd3/sof_buddy/README.md

 * **Console Size Adjustment**

 ## Usage
+### Wine/Proton
+If you are on linux, I highly recommend using wine instead of proton.
+`wine SoF.exe +set console 1 +set cddir CDDIR +set wine %command%`

+Because wine has less tearing and less glitchy gun effects/visuals.
 ### Installation + Setup
 Either compile the project using `make` or grab the pre-compiled from release section.
 Ensure/place the `sof_buddy.dll` file is in your root SoF folder, along with the other 4 scripts.